 I know that lattes sound complicated, but they are not.
 Today I’d like to encourage you to have a very relaxed approach to lattes.
-Because, when we simplify things, a latte is simply coffee with milk.
-All you really need for a perfect latte at home are fresh quality ingredients and a good latte recipe.
+Because, when we simplify things, a latte is simply coffee with milk, and all you really need for a perfect latte at home are fresh ingredients and a good latte recipe.

 Below you’ll find two recipes: a traditional latte recipe for your espresso machine.
 Second, a cafe au lait – a latte recipe that uses regular coffee.

 Coffee latte is made from 1 espresso shot and a significant amount of steamed milk.
 The proper coffee to milk ratio for a latte is 1/3 of espresso and 2/3 of steamed milk.
 You can even use 1/4 of espresso and 3/4 of steamed milk.

 I love making lattes at home.
 I always start with a double espresso shot – 2 oz.
 And, since I love my lattes sweet and tasty, I normally use 6 oz steamed milk.
 This is my basic latte recipe and for a good reason.
 You can use it as it is or as a base for pumpkin spice lattes or vanilla lattes.

 2 oz espresso